EU-wide Mask Rules For Flights, Airports Eased From Monday - UrduPoint

 EU-wide Mask Rules For Flights, Airports Eased From Monday

-EU-wide guidance on requiring masks for air travel will be lifted from next week, the bloc's aviation safety agency said on Wednesday, as the pandemic eases in Europe
+An EU-wide mask requirement for flights and airports will be lifted from next week, the bloc's aviation safety agency said on Wednesday, as the pandemic eases in Europe

 "From next week, face masks will no longer need to be mandatory in air travel in all cases, broadly aligning with the changing requirements of national authorities across Europe for public transport," said EASA executive director Patrick Ky in a statement.